Table of Contents

 The first thing to remember here is that how you run code depends on how you wrote it.
 For example, if you write code in an editor, the way you typically run it is by using the command line.
 The Python command line and Jupyter notebooks allow us to write and run code in the same place.

 Let's first talk about text editors.
-There are a lot of text editors out there, but the ones we're talking about are specifically designed for writing computer code and have some nice built-in features that make writing code a lot easier.
+There are a lot of text editors out there, but the ones we're talking about are specifically designed for writing computer code and have some nice built-in features that make writing code a lot easier such as the Python code comments.
 We won't go into too much detail about these features, since they can differ a bit from one to the next but, at a minimum, you can expect the following:

 Another great feature of modern code editors is that they have built-in support for a variety of programming languages.
 This is great because, if you want to learn a different programming language, you won't have to also learn how to use a different editor.

 In terms of editors, I would recommend Sublime, Atom and Visual Studio Code.
 I use mostly Emacs but I would not recommend it for a beginner, as its learning curve is fairly steep.
 Generally, all good code editors can be customized with plug-ins to match your work requirements and programming style.

 You may want to spend some time exploring a variety of text editors before you choose one to make your own.
 As a programmer, you will spend most of your time in your editor of choice, so it is important that you know it very well and that you customize it (over time) to match your workflows.
 Constantly switching editors can be counter-productive in the long run.

 Though I use Emacs for my own programming, for this article I will be using Atom as my editor, as it is easier to understand.
 Please feel free to follow along in your own editor.